citp/privacy-policy-historical/m/mi/mil/militaryfactory.com.md

-> *The following text is extracted and transformed from the militaryfactory.com privacy policy that was archived on 2017-06-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170630000048id_/http%3A//www.militaryfactory.com/privacy-policy.asp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the militaryfactory.com privacy policy that was archived on 2018-06-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180616221221id_/https%3A//www.militaryfactory.com/privacy-policy.asp) for the most accurate reproduction.*

-# Privacy Policy
+# Privacy Policy - MilitaryFactory.com

+Updated 05/15/2018

 Stat Tracking
 For your information, the following are some examples of the information we collect during a typical visit to our website:

 • Browser Type and Resolution
 • Operating System
 • IP Address
 • Entry Page, Pages Visited in Order of Visit and Exit Page
-• Inbound Links from whence you came to our website (if coming from another website's link)
+• Inbound Links from where you came to our website (if coming from another website's link)

-For a real-time example of some of what is tracked and what isn't, you can always visit our publicly-displayed traffic stats information [here](http://extremetracking.com/open;unique?login=m1l1fact).

 3rd Party Advertisements - Google Adsense
  Some of these advertisers may use technology such as cookies when they advertise on our site, which will also send these advertisers (such as Google through the Google AdSense program) information including your IP address, your ISP, the browser you used to visit our site, and sometimes whether you have the Flash player installed or not.
 This is generally used for geotargeting purposes (showing New York real estate ads to someone in New York, for example) or showing certain ads based on specific sites visited (such as showing cooking ads to someone who frequents cooking sites).